|

 1) Resolution

-What I mean by resolution is the amount of useable
+What I mean by resolution is the amount of usable

 information captured.
 In digital camera systems it is a factor of sensor